apache/camel/examples/camel-example-netty-http/README.md

 This example requires running in Apache Karaf / ServiceMix

-To install Apache Camel in Karaf you type in the shell (we use version 2.12.0):
+To install Apache Camel in Karaf you type in the shell

-	features:chooseurl camel 2.12.0
+	feature:repo-add camel 2.17.0
-	features:install camel
+	feature:install camel

 First you need to install the following features in Karaf/ServiceMix with: